 How to sell your audiobook on Amazon with ACX

-Audible — an Amazon company — and iTunes were the most popular audiobook stores based on our poll findings.
+Audible (an Amazon company) and iTunes were the most popular audiobook stores based on PickFu poll findings, which we’ll explore later on.
 This is why we’ll be focusing most of this article on how to sell your audiobooks on Audible, Amazon, and iTunes with ACX.

 Since ACX is an Amazon brand, you can use single sign-on with your Amazon account if you’re an existing Amazon user.
 If you don’t have an Amazon account, you will be prompted to create one at sign-up.

 If you decide to publish your audiobook with ACX you will need to prove you have the rights to your book.
-(If your print book is self-published, you will likely hold the rights.)
+(If your print book is self-published, you will likely hold the rights.
+See our tips for how to sell books on Amazon for more help on those.)

 Producing your audiobook